What Is a Food Allergy Test?

-Think certain foods might be giving you or your child trouble?
-Allergy testing can help you figure out what's going on.
+A food allergy test is a skin or blood test that helps you and your doctor figure out if you’re allergic to specific foods and which ones.
+Or if you think certain foods might be giving you or your child trouble, allergy testing can help you figure out what's going on.

-See a board-certified allergist.
-First, he’ll ask you questions about what you think you’re allergic to and your symptoms.
-Sometimes that’s enough to pinpoint the problem food, or he may suggest some tests.
+First, see an allergist.
+They’ll ask you questions about what you think you’re allergic to and your symptoms.
+Sometimes that’s enough to pinpoint the problem food, or the doctor may suggest some tests.

-Allergy testing can help your doctor find out what you're allergic to, but it's not foolproof.
-After your tests are done, you'll need to work with him to get the right diagnosis.
+Allergy testing can help the doctor find out what you're allergic to, but it isn’t foolproof.
+After your tests are done, you'll need to work together to get the right diagnosis.

 Skin Testing or Skin Prick Test

 If your skin reacts, you’re probably allergic to that food.
-Your doctor can talk with you about other treatment options.
-If you don’t react, you’re probably not allergic to it.
+The doctor can talk with you about other treatment options.
+If you don’t react, you probably aren’t allergic to it.

 Your doctor will take a sample of your blood and expose it to different allergens.
 You won’t learn the results right away.
 This test is usually sent to a lab, and results could take a week or more.